youngboy/engine-docs/source/caching.md

 This is useful when you want to do per-session response caching with Engine.
 To be able to cache results for a particular user, Engine needs to know how to identify a logged-in user.
 In this example, we've configured it to look for an `Authorization` header, so private data will be stored with a key that's specific to the value of that header.

-You can specify that the session ID is defined by either a either a header or a cookie.
+You can specify that the session ID is defined by either a header or a cookie.
 Optionally, you can specify a REST endpoint which the Engine Proxy can use to determine whether a given token is valid.

 <h3 id="config.queryCache">queryCache</h3>